Peight-Rapha/Fabric_Tutor_V2/docs/continuous-fabric-project-agent-plan.en.md

 - DP-700 connection;
 - expected learning.

+## Parquet file repository

+Parquet files must be uploaded to an Azure repository, preferably an Azure Storage account with Azure Data Lake Storage Gen2 enabled.
+Microsoft Fabric should consume these files through an OneLake Shortcut that points to the data path in Azure.

+Standard workflow:

+1. upload the Parquet files to Azure Storage/ADLS Gen2;
+2. organize the files in a stable folder structure, for example `raw/<source>/<entity>/`;
+3. create a Shortcut in the Fabric Lakehouse that points to the Azure folder;
+4. validate access and the schema in Fabric before starting ingestion or transformation;
+5. record the account, path, authentication type, and last validation date in the project state.

+The agent should recommend a Shortcut when the data remains in Azure, avoiding unnecessary copies into OneLake.
+The step is complete only after the user provides confirmation or evidence that the files are accessible through the Shortcut.

 The agent must never assume that a step was completed merely because instructions were provided.

 ## Step lifecycle